-Contact Maryland Health Connection (855-642-8572)
+Contact Maryland Health Connection (855-642-8572).
 Note that:

 - MCOs are not allowed to authorize changes.
-Only the State can change your MCO. - If you are hospitalized or in a nursing facility you may not allow you to change MCOs. - If you lose Medicaid eligibility but are approved again within 120 days, you will automatically be enrolled with the same MCO that you had prior to losing eligibility.
+Only the State can change your MCO. - If you are hospitalized or in a nursing facility you are not allowed to change MCOs. - If you lose Medicaid eligibility but are approved again within 120 days, you will automatically be enrolled with the same MCO that you had prior to losing eligibility.